top of page

 What am I missing on this?

-Next time you post a job vacancy or new role, make sure to be strategic about it from an impact P.O.V.—how it impacts your hiring team's efficiencies and also how it impacts and attracts the right candidates.
+Next time you post a job vacancy or new role, make sure to be strategic about it from an impact perspective—how it impacts your hiring team's efficiencies and how it attracts the right candidates.

 Need an independent audit of a portion or all of your recruitment programming and processes?
 I am currently taking on long-term, short-term, and project-based clients in the U.S. and Canada.